ugly113/brutalist/readme.txt

 Current functionality includes setting minimum password length to limit guessing to only passwords meeting minimum password requirements.
-Also includes three modes; manual - user decides if the program should continue after every 100k attempts and after each attack phase, semi-auto - user decides if program should continue after each attack phase, and full-auto - program runs through all phases without stopping until password is cracked or until ctrl-C.
+Also includes three modes; manual - user decides if the program should continue after every 1 million attempts and after each attack phase, semi-auto - user decides if program should continue after each attack phase, and full-auto - program runs through all phases without stopping until password is cracked or until ctrl-C.